Chicago and Detroit told to hunker down as pandemic surges

 “We are in the worst part of this pandemic to date,” Whitmer told a briefing.
 “This is the moment that medical experts have been warning us about and dreading since the beginning.”

 The Detroit public school district, the largest in Michigan, said it would suspend face-to-face instruction from Friday until at least Jan.
-11, switching to online classes in the meantime.
+11, switching to online classes.

-New York City Mayor Bill de Blasio said on Thursday the country’s largest school system was preparing for a possible shutdown of classroom instruction.

-“We’re not there yet, and let’s pray we don’t get there,” de Blasio told reporters, explaining that schools would close if the percentage of city residents testing positive, now at a seven-day average of 2.6%, surpasses 3%.

 MIDWEST LEADING LATEST SURGE